 The birdhouse is made from seven pieces of wood cut from a single 1- x 12-inch pine board, 6-feet long.

-- Measure, mark and cut a 5- x 7-inch piece of framing lumber for the bottom of the birdhouse.
+- Measure, mark and cut a 5- x 7-inch piece of board for the bottom of the birdhouse.

 - Measure, mark and cut two 5- x 5 1/2-inch pieces for the birdhouse side walls.

 - Measure, mark and cut two 7 1/4- x 11 1/2-inch pieces for the front and back panels.